 Magic mushrooms (also called shrooms or mushrooms) are a type of mushroom that contains the drugs psilocybin or psilocin.
 These drugs cause hallucinations.
 Psilocybin powder can also come in capsule form.
-These capsules are often laced with another drug like LSD or PCP (angel dust).

 Some mushrooms that look like psilocybin mushrooms are poisonous.
 If you eat a poisonous mushroom, you could damage your liver or even die.

 It is against the law to grow, sell, or carry mushrooms.
 If you get caught, you could be fined or even go to jail.

 You can feel the effects of mushrooms in about 30 minutes and they last about 3 to 6 hours.
 The effects are strongest (the peak) during the first 3 to 4 hours.

 Sometimes the effects of mushrooms can be overwhelming and scary (a bad trip).
 If someone is having a bad trip, try to help them with calm reassurance.

 Don’t use mushrooms if you are pregnant.
 It is not known how mushrooms affect pregnant women and the growing baby.
 Mushrooms sometimes have other drugs added that can harm your baby.

 Taking mushrooms with other drugs or alcohol may increase your risk for other health problems.

 You can build up a tolerance to mushrooms after using every day for as few as 3 or 4 days.
 This means you need to take more and more of the drug to get “high” like you did the first time.
 If you use mushrooms for several days in a row (continuous use), you can develop a complete tolerance.